 Submission for Payment

-Your organization's internal controls for accounts payable and the verification and approval phases should enable your AP automation solution to give in to the approved invoice for payments right into your accounting system once they have been adequately completed.
+Your organisation's internal controls for accounts payable and the verification and approval phases should enable your AP automation solution to give in to the approved invoice for payments right into your accounting system once they have been adequately completed.
 Then you can update your AP automation system once the payment is processed.

 Finding Ways to Make AP Invoice Processing More Efficient